JesterCharles/Po2-guide-less-journey/Act1/README.md

 ![Ogham Farmlands Route Image](./ZoneImages/Ogham-Farmlands.png)

 ## Ogham Village
 This is where we fight the Executioner
-1.Unlock Ogham Village Waypoint
+1. Unlock Ogham Village Waypoint
 2. (Optional) Run to town for the +2 Weapon Set Skill Points if you need it for a Power Spike before boss -- otherwise wait to do before Final Boss Fight.
 3. Follow North Edge of Map while running West, I've really only ever seen his Arena to the Northwest of the Waypoint (TODO: further testing required)
 4. Fight the Executioner -- seems pretty easy for a boss, just avoid the guillotine (large white AoE animation with voiceline -- "The guillotine..drops!")